 D.C. meets 65% of the demonstrated financial need for undergraduates.
 First-year students that attend D.C. full-time are awarded $15,793 a year in financial aid, on average.

-Based on this information, how does D.C. sound?
-Remember, a school that is perfect for one person may be a terrible fit for another!
+Based on this information, is D.C. the school for you?
+Remember, the best school for one person may be a terrible fit for someone else!
 So ask yourself: Is D.C. a good school for you?

 D.C. is located in the urban setting of Washington, DC.

-If you want to see D.C. for yourself, plan a visit.
+If you would like to see D.C. for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 95 to Washington, or book a flight to the nearest airport, Reagan National.